-The Phase Ib NMIBC clinical study protocol commenced by instilling a low dose of TLD-1433 PDC into the bladders of three (3) patients with subsequent light activation using the TLC-3200 medical laser.
+The Phase Ib NMIBC clinical study protocol commenced by instilling a MRSD of TLD-1433 PDC into the bladders of three (3) patients with subsequent light activation using the TLC-3200 medical laser.
 These patients were treated on March 30, 2017, April 12, 2017 and April 18, 2017.
-These three (3) patients are currently being monitored for thirty (30) days to ensure safety and tolerability of the procedure.
-If no Significant Adverse

-Events ("SAEs") are reported, then an additional six (6) patients will be enrolled at a therapeutic dose, followed by light activation and follow-up monitoring for six (6) months.
+These three (3) patients were monitored for thirty (30) days to ensure safety and tolerability of the procedure.
+No Significant Adverse Events ("SAEs") were reported as reviewed by DSMB, and an additional six (6) patients will be enrolled at a Therapeutic Dose, followed by light activation and follow-up monitoring for six (6) months.